Andydchoo/Andydchoo/README.md

 ### Welcome 👋   I am Andy Choo

-Bio:

-I am Korean-American, and currently a student at the UNC Full-Stack Coding Bootcamp.
+A Korean-American, and currently a student at the UNC Full-Stack Coding Bootcamp.
 I reside in North Carolina, and am a tech enthusiast.

 Contact: